Official Regalia of the Modern Templar Order:

 While carrying the distinguished prestige of representing the world-famous original Knights Templar, members of the Templar Order can also be confident in the conservative character of its regalia, consistent with the minimalist modesty of monastic simplicity, reflecting the classical Templar motto: “Non nobis Domine, sed nomine Tuo da gloriam!” (“Not to us Lord, but to Thy name give the glory!”)

-Regalia Purchased Separately – Regalia must be purchased separately, after completing studies of the Templar Skills Training Program and being installed as an official Templar by Letters Patent.
-Regalia costs are not included in the subscriptions or donations made by members of the Order.
+Regalia Purchased Separately – Regalia must be purchased separately, after completing the Templar Skills Training program and Induction as a full Templar Brother or Sister.
+Regalia costs are not included in the subscriptions or donations made by members supporting the humanitarian missions.

 Illustrations May Enlarge Sizes – For the purposes of Illustration, regalia accessories and insignia may appear larger than their actual size proportional to the clothing, for better visibility of detail.
 Actual sizes are strictly and precisely in accordance with the international standard rules as used by all governments and legitimate chivalric Orders.

-Click for more about Regalia for Primary Membership in the Templar Order.
+See details of Regalia for General Membership in the Templar Order.

 Douglas Harper, Online Etymology Dictionary (2015), “Regalia”.